neshyraj/diffusion-on-networks/README.md

 leaders - implement leader choosing strategy and train logistic regression models on chosen leaders' household characteristics

-plot - various plots for analysis/visualization as well as linear regressions to see effect of attributes/characteristics on adoption
+plot - various plots for analysis/visualization as well as linear regressions to see effect of attributes/characteristics on adoption at each diffusion timestep

 process - import and prepare data for analysis by reformatting, creating networks and setting network attributes. heavily uses igraph.